-Conditional statements are extremely important in mathematics because almost all mathematical theorems are (or can be) stated in the form of a conditional statement in the following form:
+Conditional statements are extremely important in mathematics because almost all mathematical theorems are (or can be) stated as a conditional statement in the following form:

 If "certain conditions are met," then "something happens."

 It is imperative that all students studying mathematics thoroughly understand the meaning of a conditional statement and the truth table for a conditional statement.